Obama administration seeks to burnish legacy with anti-trafficking efforts

-NEW YORK (Thomson Reuters Foundation) - The administration of U.S. President Barack Obama wants to boost efforts to combat global forced labor and help build an anti-trafficking legacy for the president in his last year in office, officials said.
+NEW YORK, Jan 8 (Thomson Reuters Foundation) - The administration of U.S. President Barack Obama wants to boost efforts to combat global forced labor and help build an anti-trafficking legacy for the president in his last year in office, officials said.

 Various branches of the U.S. government are launching an array of programs and policies to address the issue of some 21 million people estimated to be enslaved around the world, top U.S. officials said at a meeting this week at the White House.